sigwo/portscan/README.txt

 of some sort, not sure which one yet.

 How to use:
-You will need Python 2.7 and the associated libraries.
+You will need Python 2.7 and the default libraries.
 Double click "port-scan.py", input the IP or website you want to test (www.sigwo.com).
 As of now, there is no verification of what is entered.

 On Windows, a cmd.exe window will appear, running the code through it.
 The lines are a way of showing it is still running and not hung.